juanzq10dev/Learn_Python/handbook/handbook.typ

 <expr1> if <conditional_expr> else <expr2>
 ```)

+Example:
 #codeBlock(```python
 'yes' if ('qux' in ['foo', 'bar', 'baz']) else 'no' # => 'no'
 ```)

 === The pass statement.
-- It is not possible to specify en empty block because python uses identation instead of delimiters.
+- Used to specify empty blocks in python

-- The `pass` statement solves this problem.
+Wrong:
 #codeBlock(```python
  if True:

  print('foo') # => IndentationError: expected an indented block
 ```)

+Correct.
 #codeBlock(```python
  if True:
    pass